Avraham Chaim Naeh

 Naeh was born in Hebron.
 His father, Rabbi Menachem Mendel Naeh, was the dean of the Magen Avos Yeshiva, founded by the Sdei Chemed.
-He studied in his youth at the Ohel Moshe Yeshiva, under Rabbi Yitzchak Yerucham Diskin.
+He studied in his youth at the Ohel Moshe Yeshiva under Rabbi Yitzchak Yerucham Diskin.
 In 1912, Naeh published Chanoch LaNa'ar, a book containing laws for bar mitzvah boys.

 When World War I broke out, the Ottoman authorities expelled people from Palestine who did not possess Turkish citizenship.
 Many of the dispossessed Jews found refuge in Alexandria, Egypt, where Naeh opened a yeshiva called "Yeshivat Eretz Yisrael".
 His yeshivah had 200 students who had been exiled from Jerusalem.
 In Alexandria, Naeh wrote Shenot Chaim, a special Kitzur Shulchan Aruch for Sephardic Jews.
 In 1918, he returned to Palestine and served as the personal secretary of the Edah HaChareidis, under Rabbi Yosef Chaim Sonnenfeld,.
 He published his most famous work Ketzos HaShulchan in 1926.
-In 1948, he founded the Vaad HaRabbanim of Agudas Yisrael and later helped found the haredi weekly newspapers, Kol Yisrael and HaModia.
+In 1948, he was a founding member of the Rabbinic Council of Agudat Yisrael in Jerusalem and later helped found the haredi weekly newspapers, Kol Yisrael and HaModia.